dpaws/lambda-ecs-tasks/README.md

 ## Publishing the Function

 When you publish the function, you are simply copying the built ZIP package to an S3 bucket.
-Before you can do this, you must ensure your environment is configured correctly with appropriate AWS credentials and/or profiles.
+Before you can do this, you must ensure you have created the S3 bucket and your environment is configured correctly with appropriate AWS credentials and/or profiles.

 To specify the S3 bucket that the function should be published to, you can either configure the `S3_BUCKET` setting in the `Makefile` or alternatively configure an environment variable of the same name to override the default S3 bucket name.